Juan Bosch (politician): Presidency and opposition

-In May 1961, the ruler of the Dominican Republic, Rafael Trujillo was murdered.
-An internal CIA memorandum states that a 1973 Office of Inspector General investigation into the murder disclosed "quite extensive Agency involvement with the plotters."
+In May 1961, the ruler of the Dominican Republic, Rafael Trujillo was assassinated.
+An internal CIA memorandum states that a 1973 Office of Inspector General investigation into the assassination disclosed "quite extensive Agency involvement with the plotters."
 The CIA described its role in "changing" the government of the Dominican Republic "as a 'success' in that it assisted in moving the Dominican Republic from a totalitarian dictatorship to a Western-style democracy."

 After 23 years in exile, Juan Bosch returned to his homeland months after Trujillo was assassinated.
 His presence in the national political life, as the Dominican Revolutionary Party presidential candidate, was a fresh change for the Dominicans.
 His manner of speaking, direct and simple, especially when addressing the lowest classes, appealed to farmers as much as people from the cities.
-Immediately he was accused by the Church and by conservatives of being a communist.
-However, in the elections of December 20, 1962, Bosch and his running mate, Armando González Tamayo, won a sweeping victory over Viriato Fiallo of the National Civic Union in what is acknowledged to be the first free election in the country's history.
+Immediately he was accused by the Church but he threatened to pull out of the election which caused the Church to retract the accusation; Conservatives also accused him of being a communist.
+However, in the elections of 20 December 1962, Bosch and his running mate, Armando González Tamayo, won a sweeping victory over Viriato Fiallo of the National Civic Union in what is acknowledged to be the first free election in the country's history.

-On 27 February 1963, Bosch was sworn in as president in a ceremony that was attended by important democratic leaders and personalities of the region, like Luis Muñoz of Puerto Rico and José Figueres of Costa Rica.
+On 27 February 1963, Bosch was sworn in as president in a ceremony that was attended by important democratic leaders and personalities of the region, like Luis Muñoz governor of the U.S. territory of Puerto Rico and José Figueres of Costa Rica.
 Bosch immediately launched a deep restructuring of the country.
-On April 29, he promulgated a new liberal constitution.
-The new document granted the people freedoms they had never known.
-Among other things, it declared specific labour rights, and mentioned unions, pregnant women, homeless people, the family, rights for the child and the young, for the farmers, and for illegitimate children.
+On 29 April, he promulgated a new social democratic constitution.
+The new document changed the laws in various ways.
+Among other things, it declared specific labour regulations, and mentioned unions, pregnant women, homeless people, the family, rights for the child and the young, for the farmers, and for illegitimate children.

 However, Bosch faced powerful enemies.
 He moved to break up latifundia, drawing the ire of landowners.
 The Church thought Bosch was trying to oversecularize the country.
 Industrialists did not like the new Constitution's guarantees for the working class.
 The military, who previously enjoyed free rein, felt Bosch put them on too short a leash.